jaesunglee72/hello-world/README.md

 # hello-world

-My first repository at GitHub - For educational purpose
+This repository is used to TEST the features of GitHub - For educational purposes

 My first comment at branch: readme-edits